1. Home

 A lease cannot be transferred if the lessee who wishes to transfer it has received a written notice of non-compliance (e.g. non-payment of the rent, non-compliance with usage requirements, failure to respect the boundaries of the lot, failure to respect the single dwelling restriction, etc.).
 The lessee must first take the remedial steps required by the gouvernement du Québec before proceeding with the transfer.

-- A building worth at least $10,000 has been constructed on the lot.
+• A building with a minimum value of $10,000 is constructed on the leased lot.

 The lessee must show that he or she meets one of the above conditions.
 The supporting documents that may be requested include: